 - Inflatable and adjustable pillow designed for pregnancy

-- The patented functions allow gravity to kick in to decompress your spine, which may help relieve back pain during pregnancy
+- The patented functions allow gravity to kick in to decompress the spine, which may help relieve back pain during pregnancy

-- Two separate air chambers help you adjust to your size
+- Two separate air chambers help individuals adjust to the desired size

 - OB/GYN- and chiropractor-approved

 - Can be used with or without a regular pillow

 - Comes with a “swaddle” to help support the stomach when lying face down on the pillow

 - One size; $75 for a pillow

 The Cozy Bump inflatable pregnancy pillow is sizable: The dimensions are 72″ x 28″ x 9.5″.
 It almost looks like an inflatable pool float or canoe.
 There is a circular opening towards the middle to place a growing baby bump.
 The idea is to relieve pressure on the back and decompress the spine as women lay on their stomachs.

 The height is broken down into layers or chambers.
 The first chamber is 7″, and the second inflatable chamber (around the circular opening) is 2.5″ fully inflated.
 The pillow is long enough that most people can fit the entire length of their body onto it — it’s about 6′ tall.